 Many applications are received from organisations and other charities whose focus on the arts is part of their wider social, youth, educational, faith-based, or therapeutic work.
-Such laudable work, though, is concerned with participation in the arts rather than excellence and the promotion of the highest standards.
+Such work is laudable, though its primary concern is with participation in the arts rather than excellence and the promotion of the highest standards.
 Given the fierce competition for grants, the trustees favour applications from arts organisations whose raison d’être is the art form itself, and its perfection or excellence in performance.

 Additionally where applications concern young people, the trustees are interested in a long-lasting connection between them and the art, rather than a project offering little scope for further involvement.

 Recent recipients of grants are shown in a separate table.